benkalmus/shopping-checkout/README.md

 ## TODO & Improvements

 - Ability to `Clear` the shopping cart or `Remove` individual items
-- Concurrency safe access, both scan and get total price
+- Concurrency safe access, currently multiple go routines cannot access the same ShoppingCheckout safely.
-- Currently the app doesn't do anything, read shopping list from file?
+- Currently, the app doesn't produce anything.
+Perhaps in the future read shopping list from a file?

-- Data generator  e.g. in csv format
+    - Input file .e.g csv, SQLite

-- Input data via file e.g. csv.
+- Data generator, to produce random SKUs with Prices and Discounts and write to file or DB